Renuka Shahane

 Renuka Shahane (born 7 October 1966) is an Indian actress who is widely known for her work in the Hindi and Marathi films and several television productions.
 She is best known as the co-presenter of the Doordarshan TV show Surabhi (1993–2001).
-She has received several awards and nominations including a Filmfare Award Marathi.
+She has received several awards and nominations including a Filmfare Awards Marathi.

 Early life

 Renuka Shahane was born into a Marathi family in Mumbai.
 Her father, Lt.
 Cdr.
 Vijay Kumar Shahane, was an officer in the Indian Navy.
 Her mother, Shanta Gokhale, is a theatre personality and film critic who works mainly on Marathi theatre.
 When Renuka was very young, her mother divorced her father and married Arun Khopkar, a film-maker.
 The second marriage also ended in divorce.

 Shahane and her only sibling, Girish, grew up with their mother in Mumbai.
 Shahane did her B.A. in Psychology from St. Xavier's College and her Post graduation in Clinical Psychology from Mumbai University.

 Her brother Girish Shahane is a contemporary writer, art critic, and artist who has been associated with several art fairs and is a columnist with Scroll.in.